isabella232/errata.ai/content/vale-server.md

                 <span class="title-decorative">Not another grammar checker</span>
                 <h2 class="display-4">Control <i>your</i> content</h2>
                 <span class="lead">
                     Vale Server doesn’t attempt to teach you how to write; it’s a tool <i>for</i> writers.
-It focuses on writing <i>style</i>&mdash;allowing you to control your voice, terminology, and branding.
+It focuses on writing <i>style</i>&mdash;allowing you to control your voice, terminology, and branding by writing your own rules or using a pre-made style.
                 </span>
                 <div class="container">
                   <div class="row justify-content-center">